percyfal/cookiecutter-reproducible-ngs/{{ cookiecutter.repo_name }}/README.md

 │
 ├── notebooks                <- Jupyter, Rmarkdown and other notebooks.
 │
+├── opt                      <- for installation of add-on application software packages │
 ├── references               <- Literature, manuals and other references │
 ├── reports                  <- Generated analyses and articles as html, pdf and more.